Mitigating Disparate Impact of Differentially Private Learning through Bounded Adaptive Clipping: Experimental results

+Overall, DP noise and limited trials hinder HPO from reaching optimality, and the loss of gradient magnitude information further restricts performance.
+Stable methods like bounded adaptive clipping mitigate these issues, achieving near-optimal worst-class accuracy whenever the number of trials is not extremely limited.

-\paragraph{Tabular datasets} As shown in \Cref{fig:tabular_dataset_dphpo}, for the Dutch and Adult datasets, bounded adaptive clipping demonstrates improved performance across gender-specific metrics, outperforming unbounded adaptive clipping and constant clipping in most cases.
-This advantage is more evident under moderate total $\varepsilon$, where bounded adaptive clipping often approaches optimal performance with fewer HPO trials.
-However, at very low total $\varepsilon$ values, the benefits are less consistent.
+\paragraph{Tabular datasets} As shown in \Cref{fig:tabular_dataset_dphpo}, bounded adaptive clipping improves gender-specific performance on the Dutch and Adult datasets, always outperforming or being on par with the best baseline.
+The gains are most visible at moderate total $\varepsilon$, where bounded clipping often reaches near-optimal accuracy with fewer HPO trials.
+At very low $\varepsilon$, however, the advantages are less consistent due to noise variability.